 Do you have a go-to meal that you have on repeat in your kitchen?
-Chili is that meal for me and I never get tired of it.
+Chili is that meal for me, and I never get tired of it.
 Even before embarking on a low carb diet, chili was a staple in our house.
 I make it at least once a week for dinner and always have enough for leftovers to bring to work with me.
 This tomatillo chili recipe has been in constant rotation lately.

-My family adored it (a prerequisite for any of my go-to meals) and we’ve devoured it numerous times.
-Her keto chili actually serves as the inspiration for this recipe.
-The 50/50 beef-to-pork ratio was a solid base to build off of and you really can’t go wrong with ground cumin and chili powder.
+My family adored it (a prerequisite for any of my go-to meals), and we’ve devoured it numerous times.
+Her keto chili serves as the inspiration for this recipe.
+The 50/50 beef-to-pork ratio was a solid base to build off of, and you really can’t go wrong with ground cumin and chili powder.

 If you are on the hunt for canned tomatillos or jalapeno, try checking where they stock the ingredients for Mexican cuisine.
-Grab your chili powder while you're there too, there's usually a wider variety to choose from and in my experience they are quite a bit spicier.
+Grab your chili powder while you're there too, there's usually a wider variety to choose from, and in my experience, they are quite a bit spicier.

 Don't have a pressure cooker?
 Bust out the crockpot so you can eat this asap… and then immediately go pick one up while it’s cooking because they’re amazing.

-I’m a total convert for a couple of reasons: 1) the cook time for EVERYTHING is dramatically reduced and 2) most recipes are one-pot meals because you can do all the browning and sautéing right in the pressure cooker (less dishes to wash!
+I’m a total convert for a couple of reasons: 1) the cook time for EVERYTHING is dramatically reduced and 2) most recipes are one-pot meals because you can do all the browning and sautéing right in the pressure cooker (fewer dishes to wash!
 Yay!).

 This tomatillo chili is great when you are short on time but want a home cooked meal from scratch.
 If you have any extra tomatillos left over, be sure to try this tomatillo pico de gallo recipe!

 Meal Planning & Prepping Tips